briemadu/rl4nlp/index.md

 Everyone is welcome to take this class, but you will profit more if you are already familiar with the main NLP tasks and methods.
 Watching the online courses I mention above is also a great help.
 If you are in doubt, contact me :)

 ## Requirements and grading policy
-- one complete paper review and proposal of 3 discussion topics (40% of final grade)
+- one complete paper review in form of a blog post and proposal of 3 discussion topics (40% of final grade)
 - active participation on the discussion forums every week (20% of final grade)
 - final project (term paper or a Python program + report) (40% of final grade)